AusDTO/gov-au-ui-kit/README.md

 ### Errors

-If you get `Fatal undefined` error, remember to set the Ruby version to 2.3.0 (`rbenv local 2.3.0` if you use rbenv).
+If you get `Fatal undefined` error, remember to set the Ruby version to 2.3.0 (`rbenv local 2.3.0` if you use rbenv). [**check with devs**]

 ### Dependencies

-We use Bourbon 4.2.7, and we include its scss files directly rather than calling it via its node package.
+We use Bourbon 4.2.7.
+We include its scss files directly rather than calling it via its node package.
 Bourbon and Neat live under `/assets/sass/vendor`.

 - gulp `^3.9.1`
 - gulp-scss-lint `^0.4.0`